 Confusingly, there are two physically separate Hammersmith tube stations, serving entirely different lines, separated by a 60 second above ground walk.
 Most people will come into the District and Piccadilly Line station: take the Hammersmith Broadway exit, turn right on to Hammersmith Road, then after 2 minutes turn right onto Shortlands.
 If, instead, you come into the Hammersmith & City and Circle line station, exit left on to Hammersmith Road, then after 2 minutes turn right onto Shortlands.
 If at any point you’re unsure about where you need to go, Transport for London staff at any tube station will happily give you advice.

 Public Transport Tickets

 Travel in and around London can be done via cash, though this often attracts higher charges.
 You can buy an Oyster card, or use your normal contactless debit or credit card.
-Note that travel from Luton and Stansted airports and *Express airport trains (i.e. Heathrow Express, Gatwick Express) require mainline rail tickets.
+Note that travel from Luton and Stansted airports and *Express airport trains (i.e. Heathrow Express, Gatwick Express) require mainline rail tickets (though non-express trains from Heathrow and Gatwick can be used with Oyster or contactless debit/credit cards).
 There are multiple ticket machines at all stations, which accept all major credit and debit cards.
 In general, taxis are an efficient but expensive option in London: public transport to and from airports is almost always faster and always much cheaper.

 United Kingdom Visit website